oasis-tcs/sarif-spec/sarif-2.2/prose/edit/src/mime-types.md

   enumerate: Appendix M.
 ---
 -->
-# (Informative) MIME Types and File Name Extensions
+# (Informative) MIME Types and File Name Extensions{#non-normative-mime-types-and-file-name-extensions}

 The following is a list of MIME types and file extensions for files that conform to this specification, registered according to \[[RFC2048](#RFC2048)\].